CSHS-CWRA/RavenPy/docs/outputs.md

 runs = [Emulator(conf.set_params(param), workdir=p / f"m{i}").run() for i, param in enumerate(params)]
 ```

-Now `ens` stores a list of `OutputReader` instances.
+Now `runs` stores a list of `OutputReader` instances.
 The time series stored in `hydrograph` and `storage` can be concatenated together using the `EnsembleReader` class:

 ```{code-cell} python3
 :tags: ["skip-execution"]